-As with many towns on the prairie, it was founded as a station when the Missouri, Kansas and Texas Railroad was built through Shackelford County in 1882.
-It was first named Hulltown after Swope Hull, its first merchant, and then was renamed to Hicks in 1891.
+As with many towns on the prairie, it was founded as a station in 1882 when the Missouri, Kansas and Texas Railroad was built through Shackelford County.
+It was first named Hulltown after Swope Hull, its first merchant, and was renamed Hicks in 1891.
 The town's current name honors John J. Moran, president of the railroad in 1892.
-Town is a trade center for farmers and ranchers.

 You are now leaving TravelTex.com.
 You are on your way to an external website.